What we’ll cover:

 Good for: Individuals who are self-employed, or own a small business with few or no employees.

 The alphabet soup of all retirement plans, SIMPLE stands for Savings Incentive Match Plan for Employees.
 SIMPLE IRAs allow employees to contribute a Traditional IRA, and employers must contribute.
 In this way, it’s similar to companies that offer matching 401(k)s.

 The difference is in the details of employer matching.
 With SIMPLE IRAs, employers are required to either: match every contribution an employee makes to their plan, up to 3% of the salary or; contribute a flat 2 percent of the employee’s salary, regardless of whether the employee chooses to contribute.

-Withdrawal rules: Required minimum distributions (RMDs) must be taken in the year you turn 70½.
+Withdrawal rules: SIMPLE IRAs are subject to required minimum distribution (RMD) rules.
 Generally, you pay tax on any withdraws from your SIMPLE IRA, but you may be subject to an additional 10% tax if you withdraw before age 59 ½.
 Additionally, that amount can jump to 25% if you haven’t held the account for at least two years.

 What we like: Employers are required to contribute.

 What we don’t like: Lower contribution limits than 401(k)s.

 Good for: Smaller companies generally with fewer than 100 employees.

 Did you read this whole article and make it to the end?
 Well done you!
 Now you know more about retirement plans than the average person and can help your family and friends in deciding which plan is best for them.